betterscientificsoftware/bssw.io/Articles/Blog/2021-11-HPCAndTheLabManager.md

 I was pretty proud of myself: I had re-invented the lab notebook!

-### Lab Notebooks and Lab Managers (Or, How Not To Get Yourself Fired From Most Scientific Labs)
+### Lab notebooks and lab managers (or, how not to get yourself fired from most scientific labs)

 Lab notebooks are a pretty ancient and standard practice in science.
 Individual scientists have been using them forever to record their findings (Leonardo Da Vinci's are a famous example).
 Laboratory collaborations *insist* on proper lab notebooks, drilling fledgling scientists from their earliest days in graduate school on recording procedures as a key part of their professional preparation.
 The standard is pretty exacting: in *Writing The Laboratory Notebook*, Howard Kanare states that the quality criterion for a recorded note in a lab notebook is "...to write with enough detail and clarity that another scientist could pick up the notebook at some time in the future, repeat the work based on the written descriptions, and make the same observations that were originally recorded.
 If this guideline is followed, even the original author will be able to understand the notes when looking back on them after considerable time has passed!"<sup>[4]</sup>